hapax/hapax.github.io/assets/fractals.md

 and hence $F$ is a fixed point of $F_{(\alpha, \sqrt{\alpha})}$ for any $\alpha$.

+#### Stochastic self-similarity

+The last ingredient in this somewhat discursive pot-pourri of ideas is a *random curve*.
+In other words, instead of

 <!--Is this useful?
 Not as far as I can see.
 For instance, defining a -->
 <!--second derivative seems to be unnatural, since even though I can -->